visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ## Farm Animals / 农场动物

-### Cow / 牛
-"This is a cow!
-Cows give us milk.
-They say 'moo!' and like to eat grass."

-### Pig / 猪
-"This is a pig!
-Pigs love to roll in the mud and say 'oink, oink!'"

-### Sheep / 羊
-"This is a sheep!
-Sheep have fluffy wool and say 'baa!'"

-### Goat / 山羊
-"This is a goat!
-Goats have little horns and love to climb."

 ### Hen / 母鸡
 "This is a hen!
 Hens lay eggs and say 'cluck, cluck!'"